LarveTable/etude-pratique-CNNs/README.md

 ## How to use the code

 # LIME
-The Grad-Cam method part is managed by Sulaymane.
+The LIME part is managed by Adèle.

 ## My part summarised :

+ - [x] Do some research on neural networks
- - [x] Read the SHAP article
+ - [x] Read the LIME article
+ - [x] Get implemented codes on github
+ - [x] Test the code, correct it
- - [x] Try to get implemented code for Grad-Cam in python
+ - [x] Try it with some images
- - [ ] Run the code and **correct** errors
+ - [ ] Undertand the code
+ - [ ] Try again with different neural networks

 ## How to use the code